Scarpa 4-Quattro Pro

 No

-The 2019/2020 Nordica Strider 115 W dyn was tested in the women's All-Mountain Freeride medium width category at Silver Mountain Resort by the experts at America's Best Bootfitters, powered by Masterfit.
+The 2020/2021 Nordica Strider 115 W is reviewed in the women's All-Mountain Freeride medium category based on tests at Silver Mountain Resort & Mt.
+Bachelor Resort by the experts at America's Best Bootfitters, powered by Masterfit Media.

 The Gist

-Coming from a group of serious skiers, when they say this is a serious performer, well, we take them seriously!
-Nearly perfect scores for its edge power and stability and also for its quickness and feel for the snow, the Strider 115 W Dyn will not disappoint rippers looking to dominate demanding pitches on big skis.
-Sitting well to the narrowest side of the narrow group, the liner’s aggressive heel and ankle fit relaxed with wear time but testers still recommend a liner cook to even it up.
+Coming from a group of serious skiers, when they said this was a serious performer, well, we took them seriously!
+Last year it got nearly perfect scores for its edge power and stability and also for its quickness and feel for the snow, the Strider 115 W Dyn will not disappoint rippers looking to dominate demanding pitches on big skis--it was testers' favorite medium width freerider.
+This year it has a new graphic but still sits on the narrow side of the medium group, the liner’s aggressive heel and ankle fit relaxed with wear time but testers recommend a liner cook.

 The Fit